lowleveldesign/hexify/README.md

 Hexify is available as a Nuget package: <https://www.nuget.org/packages/Hexify/>

+There is a Powershell module built upon this library, which can be found in the same folder as the solution file.
+The exported commands are:

+- ConvertTo-Hex
+- ConvertFrom-Hex
+- Format-HexPrettyPrint

 ### Example usage

 To pretty print a content of a binary file you may use the following code: